RBC’s tech teams explore new ways of working with Slack

 When the Digital Team was established, developers and designers used Slack to collaborate with one another.
 As the team quadrupled in size, Higgs says, “Slack became a mission-critical application for everyone.”

-The Digital Team is organised into squads that are made up of product owners, business analysts, designers and developers.
+The Digital Team is organized by squads that are made up of product owners, business analysts, designers and developers.
 Each squad has its own Slack channel for its core work as well as open visibility into other squads’ channels.
 This transparency saves time and cuts down on redundant work.

 For instance, information on how to get set up and running with a development environment is indexed, shared and made searchable in Slack.
 That instant access to information has streamlined development processes.
-What previously took hours or even days to research, now takes minutes, Higgs says.
+What previously took hours—even days—to research, now takes minutes, Higgs says.
 When questions come up, “there’s always another developer out there using the channel who can jump in and help,” he adds.

 “From designers to developers to architects, Slack has become part of our daily fabric.”

-RBC’s inner-source community has actively fostered a culture that brings the open-source practice of communally developing software into the context of an organisation.
-Inner-source culture is rooted in collaboration, open communication, experimentation and feedback.
-Slack enables these things by connecting developers to the larger RBC community in an open space where everyone can contribute.
+RBC’s innersource community has actively fostered a culture that brings the open-source practice of communally developing software into the context of an organization.
+Innersource culture is rooted in collaboration, open communication, experimentation and feedback.
+Slack enables these things by connecting developers with the larger RBC community in an open space, where everyone can contribute.

+#developer channel about cloning GitHub repositories, a colleague provided an answer in three minutes.

 Slack also provides a low-pressure solution for gathering feedback.
-There are no tracked changes or forms to fill in.
-People can offer insight without feeling like it’s compulsory.
-This new way of working lets teams and individuals test, learn and react quickly if they need to.
+There are no tracked changes or forms to fill out.
+People can offer insight without feeling like it’s mandatory.
+This new way of working lets teams and individuals test, learn and pivot quickly if they need to.

-Over the past six months, RBC’s inner-source community has gained over 100 additional contributors to its projects.
-The inner-source approach has produced measurable results.
+Over the last six months, RBC’s innersource community has gained over 100 additional contributors to its projects.
+The innersource approach has produced measurable results.
 “One of the other key dimensions is it allows us to build code faster,” Wildberger says.

 Breaking down barriers

-RBC has a large international workforce, so maintaining a sense of culture is important.
+RBC has a large international workforce, and maintaining a sense of culture is important.
 Slack enables connectivity and encourages teams and leaders to get involved.

 She’s also found that Slack removes some of the formality from conversations, encouraging the free flow of ideas.
 “Slack allows us to have direct conversations, whereas it can be a little more intimidating via an email,” she says.
 “At least in my experience, it’s broken down those barriers.
 If you Slack someone, it’s clear you’re having a conversation.
 It isn’t a directive.”

 Transparency within Slack goes both ways.
-Employees are encouraged to ask questions, and when senior leaders add their response in a channel, it opens the door to a two-way dialogue.
+Employees are encouraged to ask questions, and when senior leaders drop a response in channel, it opens the door to a two-way dialogue.